 By signing this Agreement, I acknowledge that I have read this Agreement thoroughly, have retained a copy of this Agreement, and agree to be bound by it.
 I agree to abide by the rules and regulations of the University, the Academic Catalog, and the Student Handbook.
 Sarasota University reserves the right to refuse any changes to this Agreement, and disclaims any guarantee outside of what is contained in this document.

-All signers have read and received a copy of this document and the catalog.
+All signers have read and reviewed a copy of this document and the Sarasota University catalog, located at this link: Sarasota University Catalog v.MP2025-1-10

-Applicant's Signature

-Date

-Vice President of Academic Affairs' Signature
+Applicant's Signature Date Vice President of Academic Affairs' Signature Date